Mount Nemo Conservation Area

 The Mount Nemo Conservation Area in Burlington, Ontario is a conservation area owned and operated by Conservation Halton.
 It is popular with rock climbers in the Greater Toronto Area and the Golden Horseshoe, along with nearby Rattlesnake Point Conservation Area.

+Background

+The Mount Nemo Conservation area was created after a conservation authority bought 88 acres of land in 1959 to stop a local quarry from expanding.
+The quarry shut down, and the Mount Nemo Conservation area was created on the disused land.
+Mount Nemo is part of the Niagara Escarpment UNESCO World Biosphere Reserve.
+The area is home to Jefferson salamanders, an endangered species.

+In 2004, a local quarry applied to expand its property which some argued would damage the conservation area.
+In response, Canadian singer-songwriter Sarah Harmer formed a non-profit to protest the action and campaign against the quarry's expansion.
+Since the quarry's initial proposal, campaigners have argued that the conservation area remains under threat.
+Harmer received the 2025 Juno Humanitarian Award for her work to protect the conservation area.

+Recreation

-Its five kilometers of hiking trails connect with the Bruce Trail.
+Mount Nemo's five kilometers of hiking trails connect with the Bruce Trail.
+Pets are allowed.
+The park also has picnic facilities.

 Rock climbing

 The rock type is limestone and most of the routes climbed are sport climbing.
 The sport climbing begins with a 5.9 but the majority of climbs fall in the 5.10 to 5.12 range.
 Due to its proximity to major urban areas, Mount Nemo is one of the most popular climbing destinations in Southwestern Ontario.

 Conservation Halton has implemented a ban on top rope climbing to protect the ancient cedar trees along the Niagara Escarpment.

 Caving

 There are various cave systems running through the rock.
-Caving is a very popular activity at Mount Nemo, with the various caves offering great opportunities for enthusiasts from beginner to advanced skill sets.
+Caving is a popular activity at Mount Nemo, with the various caves offering opportunities for enthusiasts from beginner to advanced skill sets.